Making Parole Decisions

 • Recommendation from the warden or superintendent of the facility where the inmate is incarcerated

 Other requirements considered are the status of program completion and the person’s adjustment to prison.
-The Board looks at all misconducts, but concentrates on those that occurred within the past two years.
+Incarcerated individuals need to remain misconduct free.
+The Parole Board looks at all misconducts, but generally expects people to be misconduct-free for at least a year before release.

-• Parole and the reasons for granting parole and the conditions of supervision
+• Parole and the reasons for granting parole and the conditions of parole supervision in the community.

-• Refuse parole with specific requirements to be fulfilled by the time of the next parole review (usually 6 months to 1 year) and the reasons for denying parole
+• Refuse parole with specific requirements to be fulfilled by the time of the next parole review is to take place and the reasons for denying parole.

-Each case that has an interview is voted on by the Board Members and Hearing Examiners.
+Each case is voted on by the Board Members and Hearing Examiners.
 How many votes are required per case is determined by the type of offense.